 Matthew 13.3-8.

-This vision of being good soil for our community shapes all we do and helps us understand who we are as a school, why we are here, and then how we live.
-From it we draw our school values.
+This vision of being good soil for our community shapes all we do and helps us understand who we are as a school, why we are here, how we live and our Religious Education policy is based on it.